mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 Some approached objectives in a methodical manner, others socially and others embracing a playfully disruptive stance.
 Some decided to focus extensively on the creation and implementation of graphical assets and level design.

-The process contextualises and legitimises the previously peripheral activities with the groups conceptions of the idioculture of the wider activity.
-This recognition of the hybridity of possible modes of participation increases conceptions of enacted diversity of the community.
-This strand of thought also invites a deeper theoretical examination of the value of identify formation.

 <!-- ---